 Data is rarely clean.
 Most of the times, the data is missing or incomplete.There is a need to pre-process or clean training data, since Machine Learning models don’t work when the data is dirty.
-So, we can either ignore the rows with missing data columns or impute the values with some calculated output.
+So, we shall either ignore the rows with missing data columns or impute the values with some statistically calculated output.

 We can check missing values in a dataframe using two built-in functions,

 The features Age, Position, Experience and Salary are having missing value.

 The missing data can be handled in two ways: